icpc/ccs-specs/Contest_API.md

 ##### Adding a webhook

 To register a webhook, you need to post your server's callback URL.
-To do so, perform a `POST` request with a JSON body with the fields (except `id`) from the above table to the `/webhooks` endpoint together with one additional field, called `token`.
-In this field put a client-generated token that can be used to verify that callbacks come from the CCS.
+To do so, perform a `POST` request with a JSON body with the properties (except `id`) from the above table to the `/webhooks` endpoint together with one additional property, called `token`.
+In this property put a client-generated token that can be used to verify that callbacks come from the CCS.
 If you don't supply `contest_ids` and/or `endpoints`, they will default to `[]`.